rakhimov/scram/doc/common_cause_analysis.rst

       sequentially.
 If a factor for any level is omitted, it is not implicitly assumed to be 0.
 The factors must be set to 0 explicitly.
 The exception is the factors that are above the last input level.
-In other words, only provided factors are used without requiring exactly (N - 1) factors.
+In other words, only provided factors are used without requiring exactly maximum possible number of factors.

 #.
 After construction of the tree, calculate CCF sub groups for each event.

     - Validate groups.
+    - Calculate CCF model specific probabilities for new CCF events.
     - Assign calculated probabilities to the newly created CCF sub-events.

 #.
 Substitute CCF grouped primary events with OR gates
    with children as CCF-calculated sub groups.
 Give specific names to CCF sub groups that identify independent and common cause failures.

-    - Events that are grouped by a common cause are listed in square brackets.
+    - Events that are grouped by common cause are listed in square brackets.

 #.
 Perform usual analysis on the fault tree with CCF groups.